This Essential Guide shows you the best way to structure and teach the course.

 It is best to start the whole course with a chronological framework.
-The Crime and Punishment unit does this well.
+The Crime and Punishment or new Migration unit do this well.

 This chronological frame work gives you a spring board from which you can jump into all of the other units you cover.

-Once you have covered the Crime and Punishment unit, you can keep returning to this thousand year framework (which you will have displayed on your wall) at the start of each new topic.
+Once you have covered the thematic unit, you can keep returning to this thousand year framework (which you will have displayed on your wall) at the start of each new topic.

-Ask questions like: ‘What can you remember about Crime and Punishment in 1500-700?’…’ ‘We are now going to be looking in depth at the Elizabethan era…’
+Ask questions like: ‘What can you remember about Crime and Punishment, or Migration in 1500-700?’…’ ‘We are now going to be looking in depth at the Elizabethan era…’